Bill Fiske, Baron Fiske: Career

 Fiske carried out a policy of subsidies for the arts, and it was under his leadership that the decision was made to build the Royal National Theatre on the South Bank site.
 He, himself, served as a member of the board.
 However, he was unable to hold council house rents down as far as he wished.

 The 1967 elections took place when the Labour Government of Harold Wilson had become unpopular and it was accepted that Fiske would find it difficult to hold on.
 However, the result was shattering.
-Not only did Fiske lose his own seat, but the Labour Party was reduced to only 20 members.
+Labour was heavily defeated, reduced to only 20 members.
+Fiske himself was pushed into fourth place in his own constituency as the Tories took all three seats in Havering.
 Fiske accepted immediately that his career in local politics was over.
 On 18 September 1967 he received a life peerage with the title Baron Fiske, of Brent in Greater London as a consolation.

 He had already been handed a lifeline by Chancellor of the Exchequer James Callaghan who, thinking of his Bank of England experience, appointed him Chairman of the Decimal Currency Board on 12 December 1966.
 Fiske was charged with arranging the changeover from a Pound consisting of 20 shillings, with each shilling containing 12 pence, to a decimalised Pound of 100 new pence.

 Fiske led an ambitious public campaign in the years leading up to the switch, trying to make sure every business and every consumer was aware of the implications.
 Public information films were made and shown on television and leaflets were distributed by the Government.
 The date for the switch, which became known as 'Decimal Day' or 'D day', was set for Monday 15 February 1971 but the new decimal coins (some of which were the same value as existing pre-decimal coinage) were introduced gradually.

 In the event, despite some predictions of disaster, D day went off smoothly, with the main concerns being over retailers using the opportunity to round prices up and thereby boost inflation.
 The Decimal Currency Board was wound up at the end of 1971, and Fiske then went into retirement.
 He used his seat in the Lords to campaign in support of council tenants, statutory control of estate agents, and for better treatment of diabetes.